Have you ever heard the expression “burn the boats?”

 Where did burn the boats come from

 The concept of “burn the boats” is often traced to an apocryphal story of the conquest of the Aztec Empire by Hernán Cortés.
 It’s 1519, Cortés led a large expedition to Mexico to capture the magnificent treasure said to be held there.
-Cortés destroyed their ships when they arrived, leaving his men to either conquer or perish trying.
+Cortés destroyed their ships when they arrived, leaving his men to conquer or perish.
 Within two years, they had succeeded.
-This is one of many similar examples throughout history, such as the Ancient Greeks or Tariq bin Ziyad addressing his small army after entering Spain through the sea in 711 A.D.
+This is one of many historical examples, such as the Ancient Greeks or Tariq bin Ziyad addressing his small army after entering Spain through the sea in 711 A.D.

 What did my mentor mean?

 He expected me to give up everything leaving me with no choice but to succeed.
 I got off the call a bit stunned.
 Could I do what he said?
-Even if I could, was risking my family’s savings or my career the right decision?
+Was risking my family’s savings or my career the right decision if I could?
 The following day, I put these thoughts aside and went to school.
 Over the next week, I pondered this advice, avoiding the phone calls and emails asking me if I was going to listen.
 For the last 20 years, I have done what everyone expected of me.
 If I was going to take a new path, I needed to give myself the space to think for myself.

 My boiling point